Team-Eight/sthlm-commuter/docs/FavoritesandJourneyHistory.md

 The five latest journeys are displayed here, in order of most recently modified.
 Non-starred journeys outside of the 5 most recent are deleted, but even starred journeys are not preferentially displayed here.

-Code relating to the toggling of favourites is found inflateView, around line 730.
+Code relating to the toggling of favourites is found in the function inflateView, around line 730.

 ## RoutesActivity
 ![alt text](./routesactivity.png)
 \
 The currently viewed journey can be starred here.
+Pressing the star icon (actionbar_item_star) calls the function handleStarAction (around line 934) which toggles the "starred" value in the database.
+This Activity class also handles general calling of the journeys database in updateJourneyHistory (around line 966).

 ## FavoritesFragment
 ![alt text](./favoritesfragment.png)